-Eye catching white asparagus cooked tender yet crisp, tossed with simple yet super flavorful lemon piccata sauce.
-It’s rich but also just the right amount of acidic with a salty savory pop of capers.
+Eye-catching white asparagus cooked tender yet crisp, tossed with velvety lemon piccata sauce.
+It’s rich but also just the right amount of tart with a salty savory pop of capers.
 Simple and simply delicious!

 Piccata will always be an obsession sauce.
 It’s bright and buttery, velvety on the tongue.
 Then you get that burst of briny capers with a pleasurable pop in each bite.
 Who can argue with that?

 While chicken reigns king of piccata sauce pairings, you haven’t truly sauced it up until you’ve had it on asparagus.

 I mean, I wouldn’t be upset if a big bowl of linguine came smothered in the stuff, but right now we’re giving these stalky vegetables their time in the limelight.

 White asparagus gets its eye-catching color – or really, lack of – because it’s grown underground.
 Without the sunlight exposure, the chlorophyll doesn’t develop resulting in the bright white color.
 (Does that make anyone else think of Billy Madison?)